 Members with either a history of stroke or at increased risk of stroke or end-organ damage (see Note below).

 Aetna considers autologous hematopoietic cell transplantation for thalassemia major or sickle cell anemia in children or young adults experimental and investigational due to insufficient evidence in the peer-reviewed literature.

 Note: Factors associated with increased risk of stroke or end-organ damage include recurrent chest syndrome, recurrent vaso-occlusive crises, and red blood cell alloimmunization on chronic transfusion therapy.

-Note: Requests for allogeneic bone marrow or peripheral stem cell transplant for thalassemia major or for sickle cell anemia in older adults should be forwarded to the National Medical Excellence (NME) unit for review.
+Note: Requests for allogeneic hematopoietic cell transplantation for thalassemia major or for sickle cell anemia in older adults should be forwarded to the National Medical Excellence (NME) unit for review.

 Thalassemia is a congenital hemolytic disease that entails a group of disorders of hemoglobin metabolism.
 It is caused by a partial or complete deficiency of alpha- or beta-globin chain synthesis.
 Clinical severity ranges from minimal in individuals who are heterozygous carriers of the trait for alpha-thalassemia (i.e., thalassemia minor) to fatal anemia or fatal sequelae of cardiac iron deposits in homozygous beta-thalassemia (i.e., thalassemia major).
 Conventional treatments for thalassemia include transfusions, splenectomy, and use of medications that increase mobilization and excretion of iron deposits.